Xanguard API Docs

 Tweet types in data.type: "post", "reply", "quote", "repost"

-OCR & contract extraction (opt-in): For accounts with OCR enabled, tweets that contain images carry two extra fields inside data: ocr_text — the text read out of the tweet's image(s), or null if none — and extracted_cas — an array of Solana contract addresses parsed from that image text.
+OCR & contract extraction (opt-in): For accounts with OCR enabled, tweets that contain images carry two extra fields inside data: ocr_text — the text read out of the tweet's image(s), or null if none — and extracted_cas — an array of contract addresses (Solana mints, pump.fun links, and EVM 0x addresses) parsed from that image text.
+For quote tweets, the quoted tweet's images are included (that's usually where the CA image lives); reposts are OCR'd on the original tweet's media.
 This catches contract addresses posted as images to dodge text scanners, so you see the CA the moment it drops.
 Both fields are omitted entirely for accounts without OCR.

 Event: twitter.post.update

-A reply/quote context correction for a previously sent tweet — emitted only when the fast source detected a reply or quote without its full context.
-It re-delivers the same payload with type, in_reply_to, and quoted_tweet corrected; every other field (text, media, ocr_text) already arrived complete in twitter.post.new.
+A context correction for a previously sent tweet — emitted only when the fast source detected a reply or quote without its full context, or (for OCR-enabled accounts) when a push-sourced event shipped without media that later hydration recovered.
+It re-delivers the same payload with type, in_reply_to, quoted_tweet corrected and, in the media-recovery case, media / ocr_text / extracted_cas filled in; every other field already arrived complete in twitter.post.new.
 Shares the same data.id and the same event_id (evt_<tweet_id>) as the original — dedupe on event_id and replace the stored data for this tweet.

 {